nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 </div>

-#### Lab Component (Subcomponent of Model)
+#### Lab component (Subcomponent of Model)

 The `Lab` Component is a subcomponent of the `Model` component.

-* stores all Lab related data.
+* stores all lab-related data.
-* stores all `Lab` objects related to a `Student` object in `LabList`. (each `Student` object has its own copy of a `LabList`).
+* stores all `Lab` objects related to a `Student` object in a `LabList` (each `Student` object has its own copy of a `LabList`).
-* the `MasterLabList` stores all the labs added into the system thus far to act as a control list (there should only be 1 `MasterLabList` in the system at any one time).
+* the `MasterLabList` stores all `Lab` objects added into the system thus far to act as a control list (there should only be 1 `MasterLabList` in the system at any given time).

 ### Storage component
 **API** : [`Storage.java`](https://github.com/AY2122S2-CS2103-F10-1/tp/tree/master/src/main/java/seedu/address/storage/Storage.java)

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component,
-* can save both address book data and user preference data in json format, and read them back into corresponding objects.
+* can save both TAddressBook data and user preference data in json format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the [`seedu.address.commons`](https://github.com/AY2122S2-CS2103-F10-1/tp/tree/master/src/main/java/seedu/address/commons) package.

 --------------------------------------------------------------------------------------------------------------------